Waltham, MA Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage over cash purchases, where the residential ITC was eliminated.
-Many Waltham homeowners find their lease payment is less than their current electric bill, meaning savings start immediately.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit and passes those savings to you through lower monthly payments.
+Since the lease payment is typically less than your current electricity bill, most Waltham homeowners start saving from day one.